frontendinator/JavaScript-based-multitopic-cube/README.md

 #### To change sensitivity of the mouse pointer you have to multiply or divide properties ```e.clientX``` and ```e.clientY``` by certain number.

-For example, if you want to decrease the mouse pointer sensitivity you shoud open the file "functionforcube.js" and replace code fragment
+For example, if you want to decrease the mouse pointer sensitivity you shoud open the file "functionforcube.js" and replace current code fragment

     cube.style.transform = "rotateX(" + e.clientY*2 + "deg) rotateY(" + e.clientX*2 +"deg)"